gusvalenzuela/quizdown/README.md

 # QUIZDown⁉

-> New 3.0 version being built with NextJS/React.
+> New 3.0 version being built with NextJS.

 - Still a work in progress.
 - See and play with QuizDown V2.0 here: https://quiz-down.herokuapp.com/